holoviz/lumen/doc/how_to/data_processing/branch_pipeline.md

 ## Branching in Python

-As we will see below, the primary tool to create a branch of a Lumen pipeline in Python is to use the `pipeline.chain` method.
+As we will see below, the primary tool to create a branch of a [Pipeline](lumen.pipeline.Pipeline) in Python is to use the [pipeline.chain](lumen.pipeline.Pipeline.chain) method.

 ### Initiating the pipeline

 Let's start by creating a pipeline up to a branching point.
-See the How to guide - [Build a dashboard in Python](ht_pipeline_python) - for a walk-through of these initial steps.
+See the How to guide - [Build a dashboard in Python](pipeline_python) - for a walk-through of these initial steps.

 ```{code-block} python
 from lumen.pipeline import Pipeline